ms-iot/content/win10/tools/Webb.md

     ![DefaultApp IP]({{site.baseurl}}/images/Webb/defaultapp_ip.png)

 2. If you have already [set up your PC]({{site.baseurl}}/win10/SetupPC.htm), you should have **Windows IoT Core Watcher** installed on your PC.
 Launch Windows IoT Core Watcher and find your machine name.
-Listed next to the machine name is your boards IP address.
+Listed next to the machine name is your board's IP address.
 If you cannot find your machine, either your PC or your board is not properly connected to your network.

     ![IotWatcher IP]({{site.baseurl}}/images/IoTCoreWatcher.png)